unmojang/drasl/doc/configuration.md

   - `EnableAuthentication`: Allow Minecraft clients using this authentication server to log in to a Minecraft server using Drasl.
 Disable this option if you, for example, want to use `ForwardSkins = true` but don't want to allow authentication from the fallback API server.
 Boolean.
 Default value: `true`.
   - `ForwardSkins`: When `true`, if a user doesn't have a skin or cape set, Drasl will try to serve a skin from this fallback API server.
 Boolean.
 Default value: `true`.
   - `SetSkinURL`: A link to the web page where you set your skin on the API server.
 Example value: `"https://www.minecraft.net/msaprofile/mygames/editskin"`.
   - `ValidPlayerNameRegex`: Regular expression (regex) that player names on this API server must match.
-By default, no regex is applied.
 String.
-Example value: `"^[a-zA-Z0-9_]+$"`.
+Default value: `"^[a-zA-Z0-9_]+$"`.
   - `MinPlayerNameLength`: Minimum length of a player name on this API server.
-By default, no minimum is applied.
 Integer.
-Example value: `3`.
+Default value: `1`.
   - `MaxPlayerNameLength`: Maximum length of a player name on this API server.
-By default, no maximum is applied.
 Integer.
-Example value: `16`.
+Default value: `16`.
   - Note: API servers set up for authlib-injector may only give you one URL---if their API URL is e.g. `https://example.com/yggdrasil`, then you would use the following settings:

     ```